A Rollback in the History of Communication-Induced Checkpointing: Attempts to optimize FI and Lazy-FI

 \subsection{The FINE approach}

 The basic FINE protocol tries to reduce the number of forced checkpoints using the same data structures as the FI protocol.
 Fig.~\ref{fig:fine-proposal} illustrates the approach. $\proc{2}$ has sent a message $m_1$ to $\proc{3}$ with $m_1.t = 1$.
 When $\proc{2}$ receives $m_3$ from $\proc{1}$, it verifies that $m_3.t > m_1.t$ and $\lc_3$, up to $\proc{2}$'s knowledge, has not reached 2 yet.
-However, since $m_3.\taken[2]$ is false, the messages involve no Z-cycle.
-They are called harmless cycles.
+The receiving of $m_3$ would have forced a checkpoint in the FI protocol, but since $m_3.\taken[2]$ is false, the FINE protocol does not force a checkpoint because the messages close no Z-cycle.
+These sequence of messages are called harmless cycles~\cite{Luo2009}.

 The basic FINE protocol is based on the following condition~\cite{Luo2009}:

 where condition $\cfineone$ can be expressed using a $\greater$ vector~\cite{Luo2011} and $\cfinetwo$ is equivalent to $\cfitwo$.